Bigg Boss (Malayalam TV series) season 2

 The second season of the Malayalam-language version of the Indian reality television series Bigg Boss premiered on 5 January 2020.
 It was produced by Endemol Shine India and broadcast on Asianet.
 Mohanlal returned as the host.
 The show follows 22 contestants, who are isolated from the outside world for 105 days (or 15 weeks) in a custom built house.

 The house was situated at EVP Film City in Chennai, where 17 contestants entered on Day 1 and six joined later as wildcard entries.
 All housemates were public figures, such as film, television, music, radio, stage, and internet personalities, and models.
 The winner of the season received a flat worth ₹5 million (₹50 lakh) along with a trophy.
-The show aired daily at 9:00 pm IST.
 The second season introduced an aftershow titled BB Cafe.
 On 20 March 2020, the show was stopped due to COVID-19.

 Production

 The season two of the Malayalam-language version of Bigg Boss is produced by Endemol Shine India and telecast on Asianet.
 In September 2019, it was confirmed that Mohanlal will return as the host for the second season as well and Asianet announced that season two would take off soon and asked viewers to suggest contestants to be featured on the show through their social media pages.
 Season two comes with the tagline: Ini Valiya Kalikalumalla, Kalikal Vere Level (it's no longer just big games, now the games will be on its next level).
 The newly designed eye logo was unveiled in November 2019, first promo for the show was also relea on that month.